irawoodring/162/introduction/PITCHME.md

 ---
 ![Video](https://www.youtube.com/embed/_bMcXVe8zIs)
 ---
-For instance, we might have something like this:
+For instance, we might have some math like this:

 ```
-x = x + 42;
+y = x + 42;
 ```

 This seems simple to us.
-Take the value that x represents, add 42 to it and make x represent the new number.
+Take the value that x represents, add 42 to it and make y represent the new number.
 ---
 A computer can't understand this though.
 It only knows how to flip switches and send voltage through the resulting circuit.
 So we need a translator program.